 In this blogpost, we have unpacked the GGP for providers who are looking to offer micro-credential programs.

-So, what does a micro-credential look like?
+So, what does a micro-credential course look like?

 1. It’s shorter.

-Good news for busy learners: a micro-credential is shorter than your usual university course.
+Good news for busy learners: a micro-credential course is shorter than your usual university course.
 It could be a small part of an accredited program or a stand-alone course:

 An education provider may split one of the courses in their undergraduate degree in Business (e.g. Management, Theory and Practice) into a few different micro-credentials.
 One of them could be “Functional Management”.
-Ali, an entrepreneur with 7 years of experience can enrol in this micro-credential and gain the knowledge and competency on this specific skill.
+Ali, an entrepreneur with 7 years of experience can enrol in this micro-credential course and gain the knowledge and competency on this specific skill.

 2. It’s practical.

-In completing a micro-credential, candidates are required to demonstrate their development of knowledge, skills, and competency in a specified, targeted and often granular area.
+In completing a micro-credential course, candidates are required to demonstrate their development of knowledge, skills, and competency in a specified, targeted and often granular area.
 In doing so, candidates will be developing clear evidence or artefacts of learning “in-action”.
 This is important because the proof of competency development is a common theme in micro-credentials.

 3. It’s recognised.

-Upon successful completion of a micro-credential, candidates are awarded with a digital certification.
+Upon successful completion of a micro-credential course, candidates are awarded with a digital certification.
 This could be in the form of a digital badge or a certificate.
 The GGP states that digital certificates should be safe, secure, shareable and contain key information on the provider, the learner, what they have learned, and what they have achieved.

 4. It’s stackable.

 Micro-credentials can be stacked towards a larger unit of competencies developed via a range of pathways.
-What this means is that a candidate may complete various micro-credentials offered by one or many providers based on their own needs and at their own pace, then use them to apply for credit towards an accredited qualification.
+What this means is that a candidate may complete various micro-credential courses offered by one or many providers based on their own needs and at their own pace, then use them to apply for credit towards an accredited qualification.

 5. It’s flexible.